 Drug Panel refers to how many substances the test looks for.
 You may have heard of 4-panel, 5-panel, 10-panel tests, and so on; this means they look for four, five, or ten drugs, or however many the number specifies.
 Note that not all panel numbers look for the same drugs; just because two different drug tests are 10-panel does not mean they test for the presence of the same 10 drugs.
 Read the labels carefully.

 This is important to us in two different ways.
 One, it saves on money.
 If you can use one test to check for multiple drugs, then there’s no need to go out and get another test in case you’re also taking something that your first test didn’t look for.

 Second, it helps prevent false negatives.
 Unless you’re 100% certain of your source, there’s always the chance that the substances you take may have been laced with other drugs.
 A drug test that looks only for marijuana is useless if the weed’s been cut with a little something extra that won’t show on your home test.
 You don’t want to go into your work test all confident, only to test positive for something that you didn’t check for.
-It’s for this reason that we recommend getting drug test kits with as large a drug panel as you can find.
+It’s for this reason that we recommend getting the best home drug test kit with as large a drug panel as you can find.
 The more substances your home test screens for, the better a picture it gives of what your real test will find.

 Here’re the Five Best Home Drug Testing Kits